 Registering a Service Provider

-It is likely that organisations which regularly update their implementations to use the latest version of the Shibboleth software will continue to benefit from the widest range of interoperability options with other federation members.
-Other software, however, may well be better suited to particular operating environments.
+It is likely that organisations which regularly update their implementations to use the latest version of the Shibboleth software, or use the hosted OpenAthens software, will continue to benefit from the widest range of interoperability options with other federation members.
+Other software may well be better suited to particular operating environments, but may not interoperate successfully with other entities in the UK federation without the expenditure of significant amounts of time and effort on the parts of both the registering organisation and the UK federation support team.

 We have specific documentation on registering a Shibboleth or OpenAthens Keystone SP.
 This page gives information on how to register other SP software.
 You must register your SP's metadata with us in order to interoperate with other entities in the UK federation.
 You may need to configure more features once your SP is registered, for example authorization conditions.